pretix/pretix/doc/user/events/widget.rst

   always be modified.
 Note that this is not a security feature and can easily be overridden by users, so do not rely on this for authentication.

+* If ``data-consent="…"`` is given, the cookie consent mechanism will be initialized with consent for the given cookie providers.
+All other providers will be disabled, no consent dialog will be shown.
+This is useful if you already asked the user for consent and don't want them to be asked again.
+Example: ``data-consent="facebook,google_analytics"``

 Any configured pretix plugins might understand more data fields.
 For example, if the appropriate plugins on pretix Hosted or pretix Enterprise are active, you can pass the following fields: